National Park Service Visitor Guides through the Years: Looking In

 The “unigrid” brochures first introduced in 1978 are now familiar to all park visitors.
 Within the standards set by Massimo Vignelli, they have evolved and continue to be refined.
 For instance, even though current unigrids are all full-color, early examples sometimes shared some of the pocket guides design principles, with a single accent color and black and white photos.

 Unigrids come in two basic types.
 Those that unfold only vertically, and those that unfold horizontally and then vertically.
-The smaller parks tend to use the former, while the larger parks use the latter as it provides twice the usable space.
-As brochures added more graphics and interpretive materials over the years, many parks have transitioned from one horizontal fold to two vertical folds.
+The smaller parks tend to use the former, while the larger parks use the latter as it provides twice the width and usable space.
+As brochures added more graphics and interpretive materials over the years, many parks have transitioned from single width to double width.

-In recent years, detail-laden illustrations have sometimes displaced photographs as a better way to introduce visitors to the biological diversity found in the parks.
+In recent years, several parks have transitioned their unigrids to that same structure, which works better when a large detail-laden illustration has displaced photographs as a better way to introduce visitors to the biological diversity found in the park.
 New materials have started acknowledging the ancestral use and ownership of park lands by Native Americans – the last Haleakala National Park brochure is even bi-lingual, with sections in the Hawaiian language.
 Looking at the way those people have been depicted through the history of the official visitor guides through the years is instructive.
 There is so much to learn about the history of the parks just by reading the vintage park brochures, from how attitudes over bears have evolved, to variations in park development.
 You witness the change of recreation practices, such as the retreat of winter sports and horseback riding in the parks.
 Stay tuned!